Munshibari family of Comilla: 19th-20th centuries

-In the mid-19 century, the family traded produces from the lands around the estate, Jute was one of the primary commodities, sold in Narayanganj.
+In the mid-19th century, the family traded produce from the lands around the estate, Jute was one of the primary commodities, sold in Narayanganj.
 Jute has been grown in the Indian subcontinent for centuries.
 It was produced for domestic consumption in the villages of East Bengal.
-However, jute fibre sample to the United Kingdom strictly for experimentation related to mechanical processing.
+However, jute fibre samples were sent to the United Kingdom strictly for experimentation related to mechanical processing.
 The breakthrough came in 1833, when jute fibre was spun mechanically in Dundee, Scotland.
-This was the harbinger of the world jute era.
+This was the harbinger of the world's jute era.
 A jute industry soon mushroomed all over Western Europe with Dundee as its main centre.
 The first Indian Jute mill was constructed in 1855 at Rishra.
 By the early 20th century the Calcutta Jute industry surpassed the European Jute industry.
 The family employed and intermixed with local muslim Beparis.
 Bangladesh became the largest exporter of raw jute in the world.

 Estate

 Philanthropy

-The Munshibari Jama Masjid was established in the region as local muslims had nowhere to pray.
+The Munshibari Jama Masjid was established in the region as local Muslims had nowhere to pray.
 It was completed in British India, in 1891 by Huss'eyn ud-Din Munshi alongside a pond owned by the Munshibari family.
 Built by local masons, the structure is of Indo-Saracenic and Indo-Islamic blend.
-It has four minarets (or manārah مناره) in four corners of the structure, a hall way, the Mihrab (محراب) in the main prayer room (musallah).
+It has four minarets (or manārah مناره) in four corners of the structure, a hallway, the Mihrab (محراب) in the main prayer room (musallah).
 The Mihrab also has a Minbar (منبر) for regional khatibs (خطيب) to deliver sermons (khutbah; خطبة) The exterior has a corridor by the pond for ritual purification (Wudu; الوضوء).
 The stairs lead to the top of the mosque.
-The structure also houses a living quarter for the Islamic scholars, and carved in library in the main hall for scriptures used during Madrasah (مدرسة) lessons.
-Since the late 19th century, the Imams (أئمة) and Muezzins (مؤذن) called on the local muslims to the congregational mosque (then known as the Munshibari Masjid), where Jumu'ah (صلاة الجمعة) or weekly Friday noon (Dhuhr; صلاة الظهر) congregation prayers took place.
+The structure also houses a living quarter for Islamic scholars and a carved in library in the main hall for scriptures used during Madrasah (مدرسة) lessons.
+Since the late 19th century, the Imams (أئمة) and Muezzins (مؤذن) called on the local Muslims to the congregational mosque (then known as the Munshibari Masjid), where Jumu'ah (صلاة الجمعة) or weekly Friday noon (Dhuhr; صلاة الظهر) congregation prayers took place.

-The family also established the first school called Taltoli Public Primary School for the muslim population living on the estate.
+The family also established the first school called Taltoli Public Primary School for the Muslim population living on the estate.
 It was named after Bilayet-un-Nissa, the wife of Ab'dul Hamid Munshi, a member of the family, who made a school for her because she wanted to attend lessons outside of the residence.
-In the 1850s muslim women were not allowed to regularly visit outside of the private quarters of the residences.
+In the 1850s Muslim women were not allowed to regularly visit outside of the private quarters of the residences.

-The family employed regional teachers, as first starting with lessons in Urdu, Persian and Arabic delivered by Islamic teachers from the family mosque.
-After the war of 1971, the Government of Bangladesh took over the school and declared it a public institution under the curriculum of the Ministry of Education.
+The family employed regional teachers, first starting with lessons in Urdu, Persian, and Arabic delivered by Islamic teachers from the family mosque.
+After the war of 1971, the government of Bangladesh took over the school and declared it a public institution under the curriculum of the Ministry of Education.